bekk/bekk-christmas/post/thecloud/host-a-website-in-azure-with-a-custom-domain-ssl-for-free.md

 *The CDN manages the certificate that is used to encrypt the connection to the end-user with a custom domain and the connection between the CDN and the website is encrypted with the SSL certificate supplied by the website (if any).*

 Turns out this is now also possible in Azure.
 In late 2018 Azure announced support for hosting static websites in storage accounts.
-You can enable “Static website” on a storage account and get a special $web storage container where you can put static website content (HTML/CSS/Javascript and images) and have them served to the user as if it was a web server.
+You can enable “Static website” on a storage account and get a special $web container where you can put static website content (HTML/CSS/Javascript and images) and have them served to the user as if it was a web server.
 The cool thing about this is that storage accounts supports custom domains for free.

 When you enable the static website feature on a storage account the website will get an endpoint like: